 But I’d heard so much about how Jetpack hogs resources and slows down the website that I decided to un-install it last week.
 Really!
 It was hard, to be honest, because I’d had it forever.

-Then, I set up an RSS feed with MailChimp, who is my e-mail provider and I am thrilled to say that now my loyal readers get notified regularly whenever my blog is updated!
+Then, I set up an RSS feed with MailChimp, who used to be my e-mail provider for 2 years before I switched over to Mailerlite.

 Why an RSS feed: